Guangzhou Metro: Line 4

 Line 4 is a north–south line running parallel to Line 2 along the east of the city.
 It is 60.03 km long with 24 stations.
 The section of the line from Huangcun to Xinzao, Feishajiao to Nansha Passenger Port are built underground, while that from Xinzao to Jinzhou is built at the elevated track.
 It was the first metro line in mainland China to use linear motor trains.
 Its first section, from Wanshengwei to Xinzao, opened on 26 December 2005.
 Southwards, it was extended from Xinzao to Huangge on 30 December 2006 and further to Jinzhou on 28 June 2007.
 Northwards, it was extended from Wanshengwei to Chebeinan on 28 December 2009 and further to Huangcun on 25 September 2010.
 Its latest extension, from Jinzhou to Nansha Passenger Port, opened on 27 December 2017.
-Line 4's color is green.